Dragon Lee (wrestler): Consejo Mundial de Lucha Libre (2013–2019)

-In early 2015, Lee started a storyline rivalry with Japanese wrestler Kamaitachi.
-The prolonged storyline rivalry culminated on March 20 at the Homenaje a Dos Leyendas ("Homage to Two Wrestlers") show.
-The two masked men faced off in a Lucha de Apuestas (or "bet match"), with both wrestlers risking their mask on the outcome.
-Dragon Lee defeated Kamaitachi two falls to one, forcing his rival to unmask.
-On April 5, 2015, Dragon Lee won his first professional wrestling championship, when he defeated Virus to capture the CMLL World Lightweight Championship.
-On May 15, 2015, Dragon Lee outlasted Bárbaro Cavernario, Fuego, Kamaitachi, Luciferno, Mephisto, Místico, Niebla Roja, The Panther, Titán, Virus and Volador Jr. to win the first round torneo cibernetico of the 2015 Leyenda de Plata ("Silver Legend") tournament, one of CMLL's most prestigious annual tournaments.
-On May 22, he lost to Negro Casas in the finals of the tournament.
+In early 2015, Lee started a storyline rivalry with Japanese wrestler Kamaitachi after having faced each other many times the previous year.
+They were paired for the Torneo Nacional de Parejas Increíbles ("National Incredible Pairs Tournament"), where rivals team together, but lost in the first round to Mephisto and La Máscara on February 20, after which Kamaitachi stole Lee's mask.
+The rivalry culminated on March 20 at Homenaje a Dos Leyendas ("Homage to Two Legends") in a mask vs. mask Lucha de Apuestas ("bet match"), where Lee defeated Kamaitachi, forcing him to unmask.
+On April 5, Lee defeated Virus for the CMLL World Lightweight Championship, his first professional wrestling championship.
+On May 15, Lee outlasted Cavernario, Fuego, Kamaitachi, Luciferno, Mephisto, Místico, Niebla Roja, The Panther, Titán, Virus and Volador Jr. to win the first round torneo cibernetico of the Leyenda de Plata ("The Silver Legend") tournament, but lost to Negro Casas in the finals on May 22.
+Over the following months, Lee successfully defended the title against Kamaitachi on four occasions.
+On September 18, Lee, Místico and Valiente defeated Casas, Cavernario and Mr. Niebla at the CMLL 82nd Anniversary Show.
+By virtue of holding a title, he participated in the Universal Championship tournament on October 2, defeating Luciferno in the first round, but lost to Shocker in the quarter-finals.